ps-sujith/ps-sujith/README.md

 # Hi there 👋, my name is Sujith PS

 -  Android Dev @Infosys
--  Interested in Android & Kotlin
+-  Skills :  Android & Kotlin
--  Experience in OTT Domain
+-  Currently working  in OTT Domain
 -  Noob Open Source Contributor :)
 <!---
 pssujithgit/pssujithgit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.